Response to COVID-19

 A. For an attorney to become a notary in Ohio you must complete all the steps outlined below:

 1. Complete a 3-hour notary class through Ohio Notary Services, LLC.
-The class is available online through this website, or in-person at any one of the six participating Bar Associations locations.
-To register for either of these options proceed through the Become A Notary tab.
+The class is available online through this website.
+To register for proceed through the Become A Notary tab.
 The fee for the class $75.00 paid directly to the Ohio Notary Services.

 2. Complete and submit an Attorney Notary Application electronically to the Secretary of State’s office and evidence that you have successfully completed a 3-hour education course.
 A $15.00 application fee must be paid directly to the Secretary of State.